 This is especially beneficial if you and your spouse can’t communicate without fighting, have significant differences, or argue frequently.
 In this case, divorcing for the kids is one of the kindest things you can do.

 Better Conflict Resolution Skills

-One of the most important benefits of divorce is that it teaches your children how to solve problems amicably.
+One of the essential benefits of divorce is that it teaches your children to solve problems amicably.
 As long as you and your spouse maintain self-control and keep things civil, your kids will benefit.

-Not only does this allow you to avoid the negative psychological effects of divorce on children, but they will also learn and grow.
+Not only does this allow you to avoid the adverse psychological effects of divorce on children, but they will also learn and grow.
 You can use it as a teaching experience.